Estimating Ground Reaction Forces from Inertial Sensors: Introduction

 \section{Introduction}

-Ground reaction force (GRF), the force exerted by the ground during contact with a body, is a measure that provides insight into the whole body dynamics of human movement in the field of biomechanics, characterizing mechanical loading of the body which contribute to stress-responses of bone and soft tissue.~\cite{Munro87} Analysis of GRFs has been proposed as a mechanism for identifying factors that lead to bone stress injuries for runners.~\cite{Cavanagh80,James78,Hreljac04} To this end, domain experts analyze either the GRF waveform or discrete biomechanical variables derived from it, such as contact time, net vertical impulse, and loading rate \cite{Bigouette16,Kiernan18,Napier18,Messier18}.
+Ground reaction force (GRF), the force exerted by the ground on a body during contact, is a key measurement used in biomechanics to study the whole body dynamics of human movement.
+It characterizes the mechanical loading of the body, which contributes to the stress response of bone and soft tissue~\cite{Munro87}.
+Analysis of GRFs has been proposed as a means to identify factors that lead to bone stress injuries for runners~\cite{Cavanagh80,James78,Hreljac04,Napier18,johnson2020impact,vannatta2020biomechanical}.
+Determining the cause of running-related injuries continues to be challenging in part because of the inability to account for the mechanical loading experienced by an individual during multiple foot contacts within and across training sessions.
+Despite conflicting findings~\cite{matijevich2019ground}, recent studies \cite{rice2024speed} continue to explore the role of GRFs in identifying mechanisms contributing to lower extremity injuries.
+Understanding GRF characteristics is important for improving performance (e.g., greater net impulse translates to greater changes in body momentum) and may provide insights into mechanisms like bending moments imposed on the lower extremity during ground contact, which could help further identify combinations of factors leading to injury.
+To this end, domain experts find that the GRF waveform and the biomechanical variables derived from it, such as contact time, impulse, and change in center of mass velocities provide meaningful context for understanding how GRFs cause observed body movements and contribute to stress responses~\cite{Bigouette16,Kiernan18,Napier18,Messier18}.

-Direct measurement of GRF is typically performed using force plates or instrumented treadmills in a laboratory environment~\cite{Riley08, Kluitenberg12,Asmussen19}; wearable GRF sensors have been proposed~\cite{Jacobs15} but are not generally available.
-Machine learning methods can mitigate the challenges and costs associated with direct data collection by predicting signals of interest from other signals more readily accessible and from cost-effective sources.
-For ground reaction force, previous works \cite{Dorschky20,Alcantara22} address this problem by predicting GRF from acceleration and angular velocity waveforms collected using low-cost inertial measurement units (IMUs) that athletes can wear when running or during competition.
-State-of-the-art methods~\cite{Alcantara22} that use LSTM neural networks to predict GRF waveforms from acceleration data present two major limitations: (1) long training times and hyperparameter optimization are required by neural networks; (2) predictions lack provenance and are challenging to explain based on historical examples.
+Direct measurement of GRFs is typically performed using force plates or instrumented treadmills in a laboratory environment~\cite{Riley08, Kluitenberg12,Asmussen19}.
+Wearable GRF sensors have been proposed~\cite{Jacobs15} but there is a lack of reliable sensors on the market.
+For instance, authors in \cite{mason2023wearables} note that overall validity and reliability of these devices appears to be system, location, and speed dependent.
+Machine learning methods can mitigate the challenges and costs associated with direct data collection by estimating signals of interest from other signals more readily accessible and from cost-effective sources.